isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publish-microservice-architecture-and-performance.md

 >[!NOTE]
 >
 > Presently the microservice-based publishing in AEM Guides only supports PDF output using Native PDF publishing or through DITA-OT.
-We will be adding microservice-based publishing support for more output types in the future releases.
+AEM Guides will be adding microservice-based publishing support for more output types in the future releases.

 ## Issues with existing publishing workflows on cloud